© 2017 Tobin Instruments. All Rights Reserved.

 In this section I have expanded on a few of the methods I use in the construction of your instrument.

 Top Design and Bracing

 The top or soundboard of an instrument is the part that really has to work.
-It needs to be able to detect the vibrations from the strings through the saddle and bridge, amplify and project them while imparting its own colour and characteristics and also those of the main body of the instrument.
+It needs to be able to detect the vibrations from the strings through the saddle and bridge, amplify and project them while also imparting its own colour and characteristics to the tone of the instrument.

 To design a soundboard for a Bouzouki we have to consider a number of things, primarily though, how do the strings connect to the top.
 Most bouzoukis have a floating bridge and tailpiece -